-The Act is repealed by the Basic Education Act 3 of 2020 (GG 7257), which has not yet been brought into force.
+REPEALED by the Basic Education Act 3 of 2020 (GG 7257), which was brought into force, with the exception of section 14, on 5 October 2023 by GN 329/2023 (GG 8229).

 ACT

 To provide for the provision of accessible, equitable, qualitative and democratic national education service; to provide for the establishment of the National Advisory Council on Education, National Examination Assessment and Certification Board, Regional Education Forums, School Boards, Education Development Fund; to provide for the establishment of schools and hostels; to provide for the establishment of the Teaching Service and the Teaching Service Committee; and to provide for incidental matters.